zowe/docs-site/versioned_docs/version-v1.19.x/extend/extend-apiml/ create-apiml-extension.md

       - path/to/my/lib1/
       - path/to/my/lib2/
     ```
 3. Define the `ZWE_GATEWAY_SHARED_LIBS` environment variable in the `instance.env`.
-This variable will point to the
+This variable points to the
-   extension directory, that will be like `<instance>/workspace/gateway/sharedLibs/<extension_id>`
+   extension directory.

+   **Example:** `<instance>/workspace/gateway/sharedLibs/<extension_id>`

-The extension directory will be then added to the API Gateway class path as part of the Zowe instance preparation.
+The extension directory is then added to the API Gateway class path as part of the Zowe instance preparation.
-**Note:** The paths defined under `gatewaySharedLibs` can be either path to the directory where the
+**Note:** The paths defined under `gatewaySharedLibs` can either be a path to the directory where the
-extensions JARs are located, or path to the files.
+extensions JARs are located, or a path to the files.

 **Example:**
    ```yaml